Introducing Pixel Duck and Rubber Duck: Two Ways to Create AI Motion Graphics in Malloy

 What is Pixel Duck in Malloy?

-Pixel Duck is Malloy's faster motion generation mode.
-It is designed for moments when you need a clean, useful motion graphic quickly, such as a lower third, chart, label, callout, or structured explainer.
+Pixel Duck is Malloy's direct motion generation mode.
+It is designed for moments when you already know how you want the animation to look and want the agent to build that, such as a lower third, chart, label, callout, or structured explainer.

-Use Pixel Duck when the prompt already describes the layout clearly and speed matters more than cinematic polish.
+Use Pixel Duck when the prompt already describes the layout clearly and you want a faithful, literal result rather than added creative interpretation.

 What is Rubber Duck in Malloy?